 Slippers or cashmere socks

-The floor is pretty grim and I didn’t step out of bed without these luscious socks from The White Company and a pair of slippers.
+Hospital floors can sometimes be a bit grim, and I didn’t step out of bed without these luscious socks from The White Company and a pair of slippers.

 Cashmere bed socks, The White Company

 This is personal preference but I love my spritz on the pillow, not that you get much sleep when you’re having a baby.